 SUNY Buffalo State College

 Established in 1871, Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.
-In 1871, when the Buffalo Normal School opened its doors to its first class, the school's sole purpose was to train teachers to serve Buffalo's fast-growing student population in the public schools.
-The largest comprehensive four-year college in the SUNY system, Buffalo State educates more than 10,500 undergraduate and graduate students each year and has an alumni population of 100,000.
+The largest comprehensive four-year college in the SUNY system, Buffalo State educates nearly 10,000 undergraduate and graduate students each year and has an alumni population of 100,000.
 The college is known for its strong community connections and a continuing commitment to providing high-quality lifelong learning opportunities.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.